 $19.75 million, 2013-2018

-In 2013, we launched Partnering to Save Lives, a partnership between CARE, Save the Children, Marie Stopes International, the Australian Government and the Royal Government of Cambodia.
-Partnering to Save Lives improves reproductive, maternal and neonatal care, particularly in Cambodia’s four remote north-eastern provinces.
-Partnering to Save Lives also provides reproductive health information and services, including to young women working in Cambodia’s garment factories.
+In 2013, we launched a partnership between CARE Australia, Save the Children Australia, Marie Stopes International Australia, the Australian Government and the Royal Government of Cambodia.
+Partnering to Save Lives improved reproductive, maternal and neonatal care, particularly in Cambodia’s four remote north-eastern provinces, which have significant ethnic minority communities.
+The program also provided reproductive health information and services in other parts of the country, including to young women working in Cambodia’s garment factories.